cfrg/draft-irtf-cfrg-blind-signatures/draft-irtf-cfrg-rsa-blind-signatures.md

 It is NOT RECOMMENDED that APIs allow clients to specify RSA-PSS parameters directly, e.g., to set the PSS salt value or its length.
 Instead, it is RECOMMENDED that implementations generate the PSS salt using the same source of randomness used to produce the blinding factor.

-If implementations need support for randommized and deterministic signatures, they should offer separate abstractions for each.
-Allowing callers to control the PSS salt value or length may have security consequences.
-See {{det-sigs}} for more information about details.

 # Security Considerations {#sec-considerations}